 Lucian L. Leape, MD is an Adjunct Professor of Health Policy at the Harvard School of Public Health (HSPH).
 Prior to joining the faculty at HSPH, he was Professor of Surgery and Chief of Pediatric Surgery at Tufts University School of Medicine and Tufts-New England Medical Center.
 Dr. Leape was a lead investigator of the Harvard Medical Practice Study and several other studies that helped start the patient safety movement.
 He participated in the founding of several patient safety organizations including the National Patient Safety Foundation and the Massachusetts Coalition for the Prevention of Medical Errors.
 In 2006, he was named one of the 30 most influential people in health care over the past 30 years by Modern Healthcare.
 He is a graduate of Cornell University and Harvard Medical School, and resides in Cambridge.

-Traci Logan is a Cambridge resident who currently serves as the Chief Operating Officer (COO) for Bentley University.
-As COO, Ms. Logan is heavily engaged in Bentley's strategic planning, financial operations, information technology, human resources, procurement services, facilities management, public safety, and board engagement activities.
-Prior to becoming COO, Ms. Logan served as the Vice Provost and Vice President for Information Technology.
+Traci Logan is a Cambridge resident who currently serves as the Senior VP, CFO and COO, of the New England College of Optometry in Boston, MA.
+She formerly served as COO for Bentley University, where she was heavily engaged in Bentley's strategic planning, financial operations, information technology, human resources, procurement services, facilities management, public safety, and board engagement activities.
+Prior to becoming COO at Bentley, Ms. Logan served as the Vice Provost and Vice President for Information Technology.

 Ms. Logan possesses a Master of Science in Accounting (Beta Alpha Psi honors) and a Bachelor of Business Administration in Accounting from the University of Massachusetts-Amherst.